bokeh/bokeh/examples/app/simplify_shapefile/README.md

 `bokeh serve examples/app/simplify_shapefile`

 - To simplify geometry, drag the slider at the top of the screen to the desired amount of simplification
-- Once the desired amount of simplification is achieved, the user can save the geometry to a new shapefile.

 ####Notes:

 - Simplification uses the [Ramer-Douglas-Peucker](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm) algorithm available through [GeoPandas](http://geopandas.org) which does not preserve shared boundaries between independent polygon features.

-- Output shapefile will be written to the current user's home directory `_simplified_{tolerance}.shp` suffix.